npmcdn-to-unpkg-bot/generator-processwire/README.md

 ### Ok, so what exactly does it do?
 - downloads the latest processwire from github
 - adds a fancy frontend toolchain [https://github.com/EX3MP/kickstarter-grunt/](https://github.com/EX3MP/kickstarter-grunt/)
-- downloads a repo for a custom processwire site-profile
+- downloads a repo for a custom processwire site-profile (default: [https://github.com/EX3MP/site-rocket/](https://github.com/EX3MP/site-rocket/))
 - downloads modules for custom profile from repos
 - installs bower and npm modules via  configs
 - creates a readme.md with all bower and npm modules that are used